Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

 When $\mathcal{I}(\varphi)=\mathcal{O}$, the strong openness property degenerates to the openness property, which was a conjectured by Demailly-Koll\'ar \cite{DK01} and proved by Berndtsson \cite{Berndtsson2} (the 2-dimensional case was proved by Favre-Jonsson in \cite{FavreJonsson}).
 Recall that Berndtsson \cite{Berndtsson2} established an effectiveness result of the openness property.
 Stimulated by Berndtsson's effectiveness result, and continuing the solution of the strong openness property \cite{GZSOC}, Guan-Zhou \cite{GZeff} established an effectiveness result of the strong openness property by considering the minimal $L^{2}$ integrals on the pseudoconvex domain $D$ related to the multiplier ideal sheaves.

-Considering the minimal $L^{2}$ integrals on the sublevels of the weight $\varphi$, Guan \cite{G16} established the following concavity property of the minimal $L^2$ integrals, and used the concavity property to obtain a sharp version of Guan-Zhou's effectiveness result.
+Considering the minimal $L^{2}$ integrals on all sublevels of the weight $\varphi$, Guan \cite{G16} established a concavity property of the minimal $L^2$ integrals, and used the concavity property to obtain a sharp version of Guan-Zhou's effectiveness result.